Coronavirus: Living History in 2020

 It seems there is still confusion and some anger over exactly was this new "stay at home" order means.
 I didn't see many people on my walks today and I hope I see more tomorrow since it should be warmer outside.

-Having Cam and Hailey here has been much more fun than I imagined.
+Having Cam and Hailey here has been more fun than I imagined.
 After graduation, Cam was planning on moving and working in St. Louis, so to have him here feels like a gift.
 There has been laughing, hanging out, walks, and great conversation.
 I have gotten to help Hailey (the one that makes fun of me when I don't "get" technology or social media) with ZOOM and Facebook so I'm pretty much winning at the mom game right now.
 It has also been great to have her here to collaborate with on our business.
 She even got her first promotion this week!

 March 25: Today feels like the first glimpse of what might be a long haul.
 Thankfully, I have a long bike ride planned today.
 I am calling it "Laura's social distance ride".
-I. am going to ride a route that goes by my friends' houses and stop to wave and say hello from a distance.
+I am going to ride a route that goes by my friends' houses and stop to wave and say hello from a distance.

-That said, the rest of the group commented on how that is not what #stayhome means, but the fact is, there are people out there that think we are trying to eliminate the spread which is nearly impossible.
+Last night as I was reading about a fun family activity called “Bear Hunt” where houses put stuffed bears in their windows for families to walk by and try to find, there was one person that was unhinged about the entire thing commenting that this is not responsible and we should all be home.
+The rest of the comments supported the fact that #stayhome doesn't mean LITERALLY do not leave your house.
+The fact is, there are people out there that think we are trying to eliminate the spread which is nearly impossible.
+(We will find a vaccine or get "herd immunity" to conquer this thing.)
 Another Facebook friend shamed a girl that posted she had Covid-19 and reposted the post saying “This is why we stay the eff home.”
-Gang, unless we are told to isolate, I will continue to follow the guidelines.
+Gang, unless we are told to isolate at home, I will continue to follow the guidelines.
 And I need to spend less time on social media for sure.

 Today I went on another bike ride.
 After I got home and showered, my friend Chris came over to take a family photo of us on our front porch.
 She is wanting to use her photography skills to take front porch photos and give them to people for free if they would donate to a local small business.
 This is such a great idea because many families are all home right now.
 We didn’t get dressed up or anything.
 We want this to remind us of this time.